Ferries from

 Okinoerabu

 There are 2 ferry routes.
-Ferries from Wadomari to Naha and Wadomari to Motobu are popular ferry trips from Okinoerabu to Okinawa.
+Ferries from Wadomari to Motobu and Wadomari to Naha are popular ferry trips from Okinoerabu to Okinawa.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Okinoerabu to Okinawa sail approximately 6 times per week and are provided by Marue Ferry.
+Ferries from Okinoerabu to Okinawa sail approximately 4 times per week with Marue Ferry.

-Okinoerabu to Okinawa ferry time ranges between 4 hours 40 minutes and 7 hours depending on the ferry route, operator, and ship.
+The ferry crossing from Okinoerabu to Okinawa takes between 4 hours 40 minutes and 7 hours, depending on the route, operator and ship.

 What is the fastest ferry from Okinoerabu to Okinawa?

-The fastest ferry from Okinoerabu to Okinawa is in 4 hours 40 minutes on the Wadomari to Motobu ferry with Marue Ferry.
+The fastest ferry from Okinoerabu to Okinawa takes 4 hours 40 minutes on the Wadomari to Motobu ferry with Marue Ferry.

-Is there a car ferry from Okinoerabu to Okinawa?
+Can I take my car on the ferry from Okinoerabu to Okinawa?

-Yes, you can travel on a car ferry from Okinoerabu to Okinawa with Marue Ferry.
+Yes, you can take your car on the ferry from Okinoerabu to Okinawa with Marue Ferry.

 How far is Okinoerabu from Okinawa?

-The distance between Okinoerabu and Okinawa is 63 miles (102km) and 55 nautical miles.
+The distance between Okinoerabu and Okinawa is approximately 63 miles, 102km or 55 nautical miles.

-How much does a ferry cost from Okinoerabu to Okinawa?
+How much is the ferry from Okinoerabu to Okinawa?

 Ferry from Wadomari to Naha

-Wadomari to Motobu ferry ferries sail about 3 times weekly with a sailing time of 4 hours 40 minutes.
+Wadomari to Naha ferry ferries sail approximately 3 times per week, with a sailing time of 7 hours.

 How to book ferry tickets from Okinoerabu to Okinawa

-Book and compare Okinoerabu Okinawa ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Okinoerabu to Okinawa ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Okinoerabu to Okinawa